connexta/connexta.github.io/README.md

 This is the Connexta, LLC web site.

-Although we hope to make this site open source in the future, but currently all rights are reserved.
+We hope to make this site open source in the future, but currently all rights are reserved.